-The Best Activities For Two Days At Inle Lake.
+The 3 Best Activities Around Inle Lake.

-I arrived at Nyaungshwe (Inle Lake) before sunrise and walked the one block to Ostello Bello and slept on the free beds they provide until the 2 pm check-in.
+I arrived at Nyaungshwe (Inle Lake) before sunrise and walked the one block to Ostello Bello Inle Lake and slept on the free beds they provide until the 2 pm check-in.
 I was exhausted and didn’t wake until noon.
 Since I still had a few hours until I had dorm access, I strolled through the small town of Nyaungshwe, had a delicious lunch and perused through the tiny market stalls.
-After I chilled at the hostel then set out for an evening sunset boat ride – sadly it was uneventful due to the clouds, but still awesome to get my first taste of Inle Lake.
+After, I chilled at the hostel then set out for an evening sunset boat ride – sadly it was uneventful due to the clouds, but still awesome to get my first taste of Inle Lake.

-A 2-DAY ITINERARY OF INLE LAKE/NYAUNGSHWE
+A 2-DAY ITINERARY OF INLE LAKE

 DAY 1: BOAT CRUISE ON INLE LAKE

 Your driver, who won’t speak English will motor you around Inle Lake taking you to key destinations – Floating Gardens, The Phaung Daw Oo and Shwe Indein Pagodas, Cigar and Silk Weaving studios and the many villages on stilts.

 As the sun sets over The Shan Hills, admire the group of ‘fisherman buskers’ who balance on their oars and use their conicals nets to wow you.
 Yes, it’s all for show, but it’s truly incredible how these older gentlemen can balance on one leg all while holding the nets in crazy positions.

-DAY 2: CYCLE TO RED MOUNTAIN WINERY
+DAY 2: CYCLE TO RED MOUNTAIN WINERY AND HTAT EIAN CAVES

 For a few dollars, rent a bicycle and cycle the easy 25 minutes out of town to Red Mountain Winery.
 Yes, you read correctly, there is a winery in Myanmar.
 How cool is that!!!
 Red Mountain Winery is beautifully nestled above a steep staircase with views of Inle Lake and the surrounding mountainside.

-After head to their restaurant patio, with views of Inle Lake and drink a glass of Sauvignon Blanc or Rose and delve into an array of scrumptious delights from their lunch menu.
+After head to their restaurant patio, with views of Inle Lake and drink a glass of Sauvignon Blanc or Rosé and delve into an array of scrumptious delights from their lunch menu.
 Even if wine does not agree with your drinking palate, do come for the alluring views and tranquil setting.
 No need to head to Tuscany or Napa Valley!